-Medicare Part A will typically cost zero for most individuals who enroll in Medicare due to their previous participation in the workforce.
-In this case, if you have worked for more than 10 years or 40 quarters, then you would be eligible to pay $0 for Medicare Part A. The reason for this is because, during your working years, you contributed to Social Security and Medicare payroll taxes.
-This in return funds your enrollment in Medicare Part A.
+Medicare Part A costs nothing for most enrollees due to their previous participation in the workforce.
+If you have worked for more than 10 years or 40 quarters, then you are eligible to pay $0 for Medicare Part A. This is because during your working years, you contributed to Social Security and Medicare payroll taxes.

 Cost of Medicare Part B

-The cost of Medicare Part B will be dependent on your adjusted gross income (AGI).
-Generally, when you file your taxes, if you make less than $87,000 a year, then you would pay $144.60 per month.
-Below you can find an exact breakdown of the different income thresholds for Medicare Part B premiums.
+For high earners, the cost of Medicare Part B is based on your adjusted gross income (AGI) from your previous year's taxes.
+Only about 7% of enrollees will pay these higher rates.
 If you file joint taxes, then you can double these income levels to figure out what your monthly Part B premium would be.
-Furthermore, it is important to check these since they are updated annually by the Social Security Administration (SSA).
+These figures are updated annually by the Social Security Administration (SSA).

 Medicare Part C cost

-Medicare Part C, or Medicare Advantage, costs will vary depending on the health insurance company you purchase your policy from.
-Part C is a pure private health insurance product, meaning that it will not be standardized across companies, and every policy will have different levels of coverage, premiums and deductibles.
-Therefore, you should shop around on the Medicare.gov website so that you can find the best Medicare Advantage policy.
+Part C is a pure private health insurance product, meaning that costs and coverage are not standardized across companies.
+Every policy has different levels of coinsurance, premiums and deductibles.
+Therefore, you should shop around on the Medicare.gov website to find the best Medicare Advantage policy.

 Medicare Part D cost

-For example, you decided to purchase a Medicare Part D policy with a stated premium of $50 per month, and your income for the previous year was $150,000.
-In this case, your new income-adjusted monthly premium would be $100.70 ($50 + $50.70).
+For example, let's say you decided to purchase a Medicare Part D policy with a stated premium of $50 per month, and your income for the previous year was $150,000.
+In this case, your adjusted monthly cost would be $81.50 ($50 + $31.50).